RedHenDev/hex/README.md

 -r how many socket signals sent.
 Investigate more performant options.

+-f waterfall and volcano symbiotic feature

+-f Quake teleport sound for portals

+-f portals to interesting areas -- such as gallery etc

 -d thrust not toggle in VR for movement.

 -d in settings, allow mobile users to choose